top of page

 What do you see?

 The temple in Jerusalem was a busy place.
-Thousands of people gathered there, bustling in and out with their birds and animals, offering sacrifices, praying, singing, catching up on the news.
-Young parents would bring their newborns for presentation forty days after they were born, and offer the sacrifice that was customary under the law, in the midst of everything else that was going on.
+Thousands of people from all over would gather there, bustling in and out, bringing or buying their birds and animals, offering sacrifice.
+They would pray, they would sing, they would catch up on the news and meet up with old friends.
+Young parents would bring their newborns to the temple for presentation forty days after they were born, and offer the sacrifice that was customary under the law, which in the case of poor people was a pair of turtle-doves or pigeons.
+All this in the midst of everything else that was going on.

-Of those thousands of people on that day, most wouldn’t have noticed Mary and Joseph at all.
-Others who did notice would have seen a young couple holding a baby.
+Of the thousands of people on that day, most wouldn’t have noticed Mary and Joseph at all.
+Others who did notice might have seen a young couple holding a baby.

 But when Simeon comes into the temple, he sees something different.
 He sees something more: